PelleLille/hsl-docs/func_eod.rst

  Extract addresses from a header value, often used with `From`, `To` and `CC` headers.

- :param string value: value to extract e-mail addresses from
+ :param string value: value to extract email addresses from
- :return: e-mail addresses
+ :return: email addresses
  :rtype: array

  .. code-block:: hsl

- 	$headerSender = GetAddressList(GetHeader("From"))[0]; // first e-mail address in From header
+ 	$headerSender = GetAddressList(GetHeader("From"))[0]; // first email address in From header

 .. function:: GetMailQueueMetric(options)